 - Now that the decal is ready, we'll turn our attention to the car.
-Using a microfiber towel and some alcohol, clean the roof panel.
-Make sure the panel is completely free of any lint or dust, as these will show through the vinyl.
+Using a soft, lint-free cloth and some denatured alcohol (may sub Isopropyl), clean the roof panel.
+Make sure the panel is completely free of any lint or dust as these imperfections will show through the vinyl.
 Avoid touching the panel with your hand once it's clean.

-- Fill up the spray bottle with some soapy water.
-We'll use this solution as a lubrication on the vinyl to give us room to adjust the positioning.
+- Fill up the utility spray bottle with water and add a couple drops of dish soap.
+This solution will serve as a lubricant on the vinyl to give us time to adjust the decal's positioning.

-- Spray down the trim panel with your soapy water solution.
+- Spray down the trim panel with your decal solution.
 Then peel the backing off the vinyl and give that a good spray as well.

 - With everything sprayed down, we're ready to lay down the vinyl.
 If your 500 has a sunroof, that's a great spot to work from.
 If not, you might need to grab a friend to assist in this step.
 Hold the vinyl in position and gently lay it down onto the trim piece.
-Because of the spray, you've got a couple shots at this.
-You can reposition the vinyl as needed.
+Because of the spray, you've got a couple shots at this and will be able to reposition the vinyl as needed.

-- Once your happy with the position, you can start pressing down the vinyl.
+- Once you're happy with the position, you can begin pressing down the vinyl.
 You can do a gentle pass by hand first.
 When pressing down and squeegeeing the vinyl, you always want to work from the middle out.
 Never start on an edge and push toward the center.
 If you need to, you can still pull the vinyl up and readjust.